How much does a Safety Engineer make?

 Safety Engineers play a crucial role in ensuring workplace safety.
-They earn a good salary for their important work.
-The average yearly salary for a Safety Engineer is around $109,209.
-This means that many Safety Engineers make more than this amount each year.
-The salary can vary based on experience, location, and industry.
+They earn a solid income for their efforts.
+The average yearly salary for a Safety Engineer is around $111,030.
+This figure can vary based on experience, location, and industry.

 San Jose, CA

-In San Jose, professionals in safety roles work in a dynamic tech environment.
-Companies like Apple and Google value safety, offering great opportunities for those who ensure workplace safety.
+In San Jose, professionals in safety roles work in a tech-driven environment.
+Companies like Apple and Google value safety, making it a key focus.
+The area offers many opportunities for those dedicated to ensuring workplace safety.

 Find Safety Engineer jobs in San Jose, CA